Pullela Gopichand

 Pullela Gopichand (born 16 November 1973) is an Indian former badminton player.
 Currently, he is the Chief National Coach for the India national badminton team.
 He won the All England Open Badminton Championships in 2001, becoming the second Indian to achieve this feat after Prakash Padukone.
 He runs the Gopichand Badminton Academy.
-He received the Arjuna Award in 1999, the Khel Ratna Award (highest sporting honor in India) in 2001, the Dronacharya Award in 2009 and the Padma Bhushan – India's third highest civilian award – in 2014.
-He is the only Indian coach to win the "Honorable Mention" by the International Olympic Committee at the 2019 Coaches Lifetime Achievement Awards.
+He received the Arjuna Award in 1999, the Khel Ratna Award (highest sporting honour in India) in 2001, the Dronacharya Award in 2009 and the Padma Bhushan – India's third highest civilian award – in 2014.
+He is the only Indian coach to win the "Honourable Mention" by the International Olympic Committee at the 2019 Coaches Lifetime Achievement Awards.

 Early life

 Pullela Gopichand was born on 16 November 1973 near Chirala Town to Pullela Subash Chandra and Pullela Subbaravamma, in Prakasam district, Andhra Pradesh.

 Initially, he was interested in playing cricket, but his elder brother encouraged him to take up badminton instead.
-His family settled in Nizamabad for a while.
-He did his schooling in St. Paul's High School, Hyderabad.
-He joined A. V. College, Hyderabad and graduated in public administration.
-He was the captain of the Indian combined universities badminton team in 1990 and 1991.